codefoster/codefoster.com/source/_drafts/Data-Presentation.md

 ---
 title: Data Presentation
 tags: []
-date: 2016-10-02 16:03:46
+date:
 ---

-Sometimes it&#39;s hard to know what control to use when you&#39;re thinking about bringing your data feed into your Windows 8 app.
+Sometimes it's hard to know what control to use when you're thinking about bringing your data feed into your Windows 8 app.
 You know you want to bring them in as tiles of some form or another.
 Maybe you want to do classic square tiles like eBay.

 [![](http://codefoster.blob.core.windows.net/site/image/b38b74f11a0e4a2c8bc27797672fc6fb/datapresentation_01_1.png "Screenshot (29)")](http://{fix}/image.axd?picture=Windows-Live-Writer/2d63a4248098/489A76C9/Screenshot-29.png)